Soil morphology: Color

 Colors in soil can be quite diverse and result from organic matter content, mineralogy, and the presence and oxidation states of iron and manganese oxides.
 Organic-rich soils tend to be dark brown or even black due to organic matter accumulating on the mineral particles.
 Well-drained and highly weathered soils may be bright red or brown from oxidized iron, while reduced iron can impart gray or blue colors and indicate poor drainage.
 When soil is saturated for prolonged periods, oxygen availability is limited and iron may become a biological electron acceptor.
 Reduced iron is more soluble than oxidized iron and is easily leached from particle coatings, which exposes bare, light-colored silicate minerals and results in iron depletions.
 When iron reduction and/or depletion makes gray the dominant matrix color, the soil is said to be gleyed.

 Soil color is also moisture dependent, specifically the color value.
-It is important to note the moisture status as "moist" when adding water does not change the soil color, or as "dry" when the soil is air dry.
+The moisture status as "moist" when adding water does not change the soil color, or as "dry" when the soil is air dry.
 The standard moisture status for describing soil in the field varies regionally; humid areas generally use the moist state while arid ones use the dry state.
 In detailed descriptions, both the moist and dry colors should be recorded.